 |Prospect Research Staff, Advancement Services Staff, Operations

 Slate Preferred Partners

 Although no third parties are required to implement Slate, institutions that desire deeper project management resources and technical expertise might benefit from engaging a Slate Preferred Partner.
 Slate Preferred Partners offer on-campus and remote dedicated services, including implementation, consulting, and support services for Slate and your organization's Slate projects and priorities.

 Slate is not a conventional IT project.
-Slate was designed and built for those who will be the primary users of the system, namely admissions and enrollment staff.
-95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Captains without the need for intervention by IT staff.
+Slate for Advancement was designed and built for those who will be the primary users of the system, namely advancement staff.
+95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Admins without the need for intervention by IT staff.

 IT staff is important in integrating with other external and campus systems.